Skip to main content

 Treating customers fairly as a core principle

-Our Management team are very clear that this is central to our business Weekly all employee meetings highlight any trends or issues that we are seeing.
+Our management team are very clear that treating customers fairly is central to our business.
+During weekly employee meetings, we highlight any trends or issues we are observing.

 • Training: All sales staff and other customer facing staff must complete online training with regard to Treating Customer Fairly and FCA Regulations.